-- 10.16 The IJB will have no cash transactions and will not directly engage or provide grants to third parties. - 10.17 The payment made by each Party is not an actual cash transaction for the IJB.
-There will be a requirement for a cash transfer to be made between the Parties to reflect any difference between the payment being made by a Party and the resources delegated by the IJB to that Party to deliver services. - 10.18 Monthly cash transfers will take place between the Parties based on the annual budgets set by the Parties and the directions from the IJB. - 10.19 A final transfer will be made following the end of the financial year on closure of the annual accounts of the IJB to reflect budget adjustments agreed during the year. - 10.20 Payments made to the IJB will come from existing resources held by the Parties; consequently, existing resource transfer arrangements will cease upon establishment of the IJB and instead NHS Western Isles will include the equivalent sum in its budget allocation to the IJB. - 10.21 Payments made will reflect the respective VAT status and treatments of the Parties.
+10.16 The IJB will have no cash transactions and will not directly engage or provide grants to third parties.

+10.17 The payment made by each Party is not an actual cash transaction for the IJB.
+There will be a requirement for a cash transfer to be made between the Parties to reflect any difference between the payment being made by a Party and the resources delegated by the IJB to that Party to deliver services.

+10.18 Unless otherwise agreed by the Parties monthly cash transfers will take place between the Parties based on the annual budgets set by the Parties and the directions from the IJB.

+10.19 A final transfer will be made following the end of the financial year on closure of the annual accounts of the IJB to reflect budget adjustments agreed during the year.

+10.20 Payments made to the IJB will come from existing resources held by the Parties; consequently, existing resource transfer arrangements will cease upon the Integration Start Day and instead NHS Western Isles will include the equivalent sum in its budget allocation to the IJB.

+10.21 Payments made will reflect the respective VAT status and treatments of the Parties.
 In general terms budget allocations by the Comhairle will be made net of tax to reflect its status as a Section 33 body in terms of the Value Added Tax Act 1994 and those made by NHS Western Isles will be made gross of tax to reflect its status as a Section 41 body in terms of the Value Added Tax Act 1994.

+$^{^{\}rm 10}$ The processes for in year transactions and forecast variances are dealt with at clauses 10.34 to 10.40

 IRAG guidance indicates that the IJB is not a taxable person under the Value Added Tax Act 1994, as it will not provide services directly.